artcogsys/utilisation/image_retraining/README.md

 For more information about a synset, you can visit http://image-net.org/synset?wnid=n03077616 and replace the `wnid` parameter in the url with the synset id that you are interested in.

 ### Overcoming data imbalance
-To overcome the imbalance in data, we found the class with maximum number of images and repeated other datasets to match that number.
-We did that by literally copy pasting the entire class in the same folder with another name.
+To overcome the imbalance in data, first we found the class that has the maximum number of images.
+Then we simply repeated other datasets to match that number.
+Assume that in a scenario where class `a` has 20 images, and class `b` has 5 images, we simply repeat the data for class `b` 4 times.